English

 Grade Mode: Standard Letter

-Prerequisite(s): Direct placement based on multiple measures or completion of ESL 100 or both ESL 005A AND ESL 005B with min. grade of C.
+Prerequisite(s): Direct placement based on multiple measures or completion of both ESL 005A AND ESL 005B with min. grade of C.

 A college-level composition course emphasizing exposition, analysis, argument, and research techniques.
 Extensive writing practice based upon reading selections of culturally diverse fiction and non-fiction.